 How to Set Aside Default Judgment

-There can be a number of circumstances where a person or company find themselves in the predicament of failing to enter a defence in a proceeding.
+There can be several circumstances where a person finds themselves in the predicament of failing to enter a defence in a proceeding.
 Despite any excuse the defendant has, failing to enter a defence can result in the plaintiff filing an application for default judgment against them.

 Whatever the reason for the defendant not filing a Notice of Intention to Defend and Defence, if default judgment is awarded against the defendant, the defendant must apply to set aside the judgment and to have time to put in a defence.
 Needless to say, the applicant must have a good reason as to why the judgment should be set aside.
 Let’s look at the criteria that must be satisfied to be successful in setting aside default judgment, below.

 The Criteria to Set Aside Default Judgment

-Cook v DA Manufacturing Co P/L and Anor QCA 52 (Cook v DA) sets out the criteria that the Court will consider when a defendant is making an application to set aside summary judgment, including whether:
+Cook v DA Manufacturing Co P/L and Anor QCA 52 (Cook v DA) sets out the criteria that the Court will consider when a defendant is applying to set aside the judgment, including whether:

 - there is a satisfactory explanation for the failure to appear;

 - there has been no unreasonable delay in bringing the application; and